Eadgyth/Programming-Editor/README.md

 A coding text editor, written in Java, with a flexible setting of projects and switching between projects.
 <p>
-The goal of this program is a coding editor suited to write and test rather simple applications, may be for home or lerning requirements, and to provide a simple but flexible setting up of projects.
+The motivation is to have a coding editor that has feures to help coding but is at the same time easy to work with.
+It may be suited to write and test rather simple applications, may be for home or lerning requirements.
 <p>
+The coding language is currently Java but the code is made to integrate other types of projects.
-The coding language is Java.
-To illustrate that other project categories can be added draft implementations for setting projects for writing in Perl and HTML are included.
+To illustrate that draft implementations for writing in Perl and HTML are included.
 <p>
 FEATURES<br>
 <ul>
    <li>Showing files in tabs</li>
    <li>A basic file explorer for projects</i>
+   <li>An "exchange editor" view (the panel at the right in the image below) to edit text
+   in a separate view and to facilitate the exchange of text between files</li>
+   <li>A basic syntax highlighting for java, perl, html and javascript and indentation</li>
    <li>The setting of projects without creating any extra data files outside the program's
    own folder.
 Projects can be retrieved after newly starting the program and a number of projects can be defined and selected between during runtime</li>
+   <li>Compiling and testing of Java code, bunding a java program in a jar file; testing
+   a perl script; viewing html code in the default file browser</li>
    <li>A basic (interactive) console to view the output (error messages) during compiling
    and testing a program (also allows running self-chosen system commands)</li>
-   <li>An "exchange editor" view (the panel at the right in the image below) to edit text
-   in a separate view and to facilitate the exchange of text between files</li>
-   <li>A basic syntax highlighting for java, perl, html and javascript and indentation</li>
 </ul>
 (Under Windows 10, setting the system look and feel)<br>
 <img src="Screenshots/Windows10SystemLAF.png" width="550"/>